-- If non-reactive/non immune, immunization is required with documentation submitted to the School. or - Students must provide evidence of two doses of measles, mumps, rubella (MMR) vaccine.
+- · Students must provide evidence of two doses of measles, mumps, rubella (MMR) vaccine. - POLIO

-POLIO

 Polio Series Date Healthcare Professional Signature

 Dose 1

 Dose 2

 Dose 3

 Dose 4

 Dose 5

 ANNOTATIONS

 - · Students are required to provide documentation of a complete series of polio vaccine. - Polio vaccine series consists of 5 doses for children up to 6 years old and 3 doses if primary series started after age 7 (adult dose).
 Four doses are sufficient if one was given after age 4.